Crunchipz/newspaper_debates/README.md

 # newspaper_debates
-Repository for the code from my Master's thesis on debates in historical newspapers
+Repository for the code from my Master's thesis on debates in historical newspapers.